oscbyspro/Ultimathnum/README.md

 #### Destructuring: `value`, `error`, `components()`

 While `Fallible<T>` strives to streamline the error-handling process, perhaps you like to do things manually.
-Sure, have fun!
+Good luck, have fun!
 You can read and write to its value and error fields.
-Alternatively, you may destructure the pair by invoking the consuming `components()` method.
+Alternatively, consider destructuring the pair by invoking the consuming `components()` method.

 ```swift
 var pair = Fallible("Hello")